Can You Bring A Workers’ Comp Claim, A Personal Injury Claim Or Both?

 Sometimes an accident on the job was the fault of someone else, not the employer.
 In these cases, a third-party liability claim for compensation may be an option.
 This will be a personal injury claim totally separate from, and in addition to, a workers’ compensation claim involving the employer’s insurer.

 If your injury took place apart from work altogether, you may be pursuing compensation through a personal injury claim.
 Even if the injury took place at someone else’s work site, workers’ compensation will not be your pathway to recovery.

 In a nutshell, then, a personal injury claim or lawsuit may be brought by any party versus a negligent party who is NOT that person’s employer if the injury happened on the job or after any other kind of accident.

 Let Us Evaluate Your Case

 If you were injured on the job or off, we can help you recover compensation through channels that will bring results.
-You may qualify for other sources of support, too, such as Social Security disability benefits after a serious injury or private insurance.
+You may qualify for other sources of support, too after a serious injury or private insurance.
 Let us help ensure you tap into all available sources of financial recovery after an accident or the onset of a serious illness or chronic condition.
 Call 800-349-7981 or send an email message through this website to schedule a consultation at your earliest convenience.